-Unified Paper & Packaging is dedicated to providing our valued customers with a comprehensive selection of eco-friendly products, emphasizing biodegradable, compostable and recyclable packaging solutions.
-Our commitment extends to offering items made from post-consumer recycled materials, including paper and recycled plastics.
-We proudly feature products crafted from innovative and sustainable resources such as polylactic acid (PLA), bamboo, sugarcane, and molded bagasse fiber, ensuring a full line of environmentally responsible options for our customers.
+Unified Paper & Packaging provides a comprehensive selection of eco-friendly, biodegradable, compostable, and recyclable packaging solutions.
+We are committed to offering items made from post-consumer recycled materials—including paper and plastics—as well as innovative resources like polylactic acid (PLA), bamboo, sugarcane, and molded bagasse fiber.
+Our goal is to ensure a full line of environmentally responsible options for every customer.

 Understanding Recycled Materials and Plastic Types